The Drowning Pool (film): Reception

-Roger Ebert gave the film a mixed 2-stars out of a possible 4 rating.
-He wrote that the basic premise of The Drowning Pool was "straightforward thriller material, and could have made a decent B movie, but since "The Drowning Pool" is a Paul Newman vehicle, it goes first class, and that turns out to be fatal.
-So much attention is given to making the movie look good visually that the story gets mislaid..."
+Roger Ebert gave the film two out of four stars.
+He wrote that the basic premise of The Drowning Pool was "straightforward thriller material, and could have made a decent B movie, but since The Drowning Pool is a Paul Newman vehicle, it goes first class, and that turns out to be fatal.
+So much attention is given to making the movie look good visually that the story gets mislaid."

-Stanley Kauffmann of The New Republic described The Drowning Pool as a 'rotten thriller'.
+Stanley Kauffmann of The New Republic described The Drowning Pool as a "rotten thriller".

-The film was a disappointment at the box office in the United States and Canada, earning rentals of $2.6 million, but it performed better elsewhere, especially in Italy, France, Spain, and South Africa, and was expected to earn worldwide rentals of $8 million.
+The film was a box-office disappointment in the United States and Canada, earning rentals of $2.6 million against a budget of $2.7 million, failing to recoup negative and promotional costs.
+However, it performed better abroad — especially in Italy, France, Spain and South Africa — earning $8 million worldwide.

 Home media

 The Drowning Pool was released on November 14, 2006, as part of the Paul Newman Collection DVD box set.
+The film made its Blu-ray debut in 2018.